Travelling to Lake Como

 Travelling by Train to Lake Como

-There are two mainline railway stations in Como – Como Lago (Como Nord Lago) operated by Trenord and Como San Giovanni operated by Trenitalia.
+There are two mainline train stations in Como – Como Lago (Como Nord Lago) operated by Trenord and Como San Giovanni operated by Trenitalia.
+You could use the Regione Lombardia – Public Transport Journey Planner to plan your journey and download the latest rail network route maps.

 Como Lago

 To get to Como Lago from Malpensa Airport, you first take the train to Saronno and then change platforms for trains bound for Como Lago.
+The journey from Malpensa Aeroporto to Saronno takes approximately 20 minutes and stops at some local stations.

 From Como Lago, you can also travel to Milano Centrale railway station.
-You would need to change at Saronno.
+You will need to change at Saronno.
+The journey time from Saronno to Milano Centrale is approximately 30 minutes.

-Change at Saronno Train Station
+Change at Saronno For Como Lago

 Malpensa Airport – Como Lago